ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

 Connect to the board
 ------------------------

-You can connect your PYNQ-Z1 board in 3 ways:
+You can connect your PYNQ-Z1 board in three ways:

 1. To a port on your home router